MOVES- Credit Suisse, Invesco, Lazard

 June 12 (Reuters) - The following financial services industry appointments were announced on Tuesday.
 To inform us of other job changes, email moves@thomsonreuters.com.

-The bank appointed Yvonne Voon and Felicity Chan in its Southeast Asia investment banking business to strengthen its franchise in the region.
+The bank appointed Yvonne Voon and Felicity Chan to its Southeast Asia investment banking business to strengthen its franchise in the region.

 The investment management firm appointed two senior sales managers in the Nordics to boost its institutional and retail investment business in the region.